hunghuynh1110/PatternAnalysis-2025/recognition/convnext_alzheimer_49384848/README.md

 ### Overview

 The dataset used in this project is a subset of the **ADNI (Alzheimer’s Disease Neuroimaging Initiative)** MRI collection, provided by UQ via rangpur.
+Or can be downloaded via [this](https://drive.google.com/file/d/1BJsYNkdV8fqUY7FWKzhUvDBGIzyyLZZd/view?usp=sharing)

 Each image in the dataset is grayscale and have a resolution of `256 x 240` pixels.
 The filenames follow the format `patientID_index.png` where `patientID` identifies the patient and `index` is the image number.